dopegroove/powercast/README.md

-powercast
+Powercast (A powershell podcast download manager)
 =========

-A Powershell podcast download manager.

 I am making this podcast downloader because I found other bigger projects like Miro and gpodder would choke and die on my OPML feed all the time.
 This script will do the following when it's all completed.
+This script should be run on Powershell 3 or greater.

 - download the latest podcasts from the OPML to point it at (To Do)
 - delete podcasts older then certain date.
 (To Do)